 Note the series of white buttons shown here.
 The camera operator can program each button for a particular shot.
 This approach adds speed and consistency to studio work.

-Things have advanced significantly since then, and today the simplest, digital stabilization, is totally electronic -- it "floats" an active picture frame within a slightly larger one.
+Today, the simplest digital stabilization, is totally electronic -- it "floats" an active picture frame within a slightly larger one.

 As the camera moves, the smaller frame shifts within the larger target area in an attempt to compensate for the movement.